-The bill for paid paternity leave was accepted with a total of 60.3 percent of votes in favour in the referendum held on 27 September 2020.
-This means that fathers will now be able to take two weeks’ paid leave within six months of the birth of their child.
-As with maternity leave, paternity leave will be funded via the earnings compensation scheme (EO).
-The bill came into force on 1 January 2021.
+The bill for paid paternity leave came into force on 1 January 2021.
+This means that fathers can take two weeks’ paid leave within six months of the birth of their child.
+As with maternity leave, paternity leave is via the loss-of-earnings compensation scheme (LEC).

-Fathers who work on a part-time basis are entitled to 10 days’ leave in accordance with their level of employment in percent (of a full-time 100% position), which equates to 14 daily allowances of 80% of the actual part-time income.
+If the father/mother’s wife works on a part-time basis, they are entitled to 10 days’ leave in accordance with their level of employment in percent (of a full-time 100% position), which equates to 14 daily allowances of 80% of the actual part-time income.

-Fathers who – at the time of the child’s birth – are in work, either in a capacity as employee or on a self-employed basis, receive paternity compensation.
-Fathers who are unable to work through unemployment, illness, accident or disability and who receive the corresponding daily benefits are likewise entitled to receive paternity compensation.
+A father or mother’s wife who – at the time of the child’s birth – is in work, either in a capacity as employee or on a self-employed basis, receives paternity compensation.
+If the father or mother’s wife is unemployed or unable to work owing to illness, an accident or invalidity and receives the corresponding daily benefits, they are likewise entitled to claim paternity compensation.

-The father must have been insured under the OASI scheme in the 9 months immediately preceding the birth of the child and, during this period, been gainfully employed for at least 5 months.
+The father/mother’s wife must have been insured under the OASI scheme in the 9 months immediately preceding the birth of the child and, during this period, been gainfully employed for at least 5 months.

 As with maternity leave, the compensation awarded amounts to 80% of the average income earned prior to the birth of the child, but no more than 220 Swiss francs per day.
 Fourteen daily allowances are paid out for two weeks’ leave, giving a maximum amount of 3080 Swiss francs.